Threat Stack Delivers Wake Up Call

 How effective are your AWS security configurations?
 And how do you know for sure?

 In a recent eye-opening study, Threat Stack found that 73% of companies have at least one critical security misconfiguration, such as remote SSH open to the entire internet.
 By “critical”, we mean configuration lapses that enable an attacker to gain access directly to private services or the AWS console, or that could be used to mask criminal activity from monitoring technologies.
-That is some critical stuff!

 If we caught your attention with that opening statistic, please read on.